Published courtesy of Yapton News.

 Mercy Ministries: We visit those in need, especially the old and/or sick who are bedridden and help with what is needed.
 During the cold winters we hand out fuel (coal and wood).'

-This year, through the money raised at Gaston Farm Open Lambing, we were able to help support the building and renovations of a new meeting place in Henti!
+In 2017, through the money raised at Gaston Farm Open Lambing, we were able to help support the building and renovations of a new meeting place in Henti!
 (See the pictures below)

 For Steve and Cathy Voke's current prayer letter and update on their work in Chateau Arnoux Saint Auban, Southern France, please email Steve on email@example.com